roblaing/erlang-webapp-howto/unit3/README.md

 ```

-The reason is it contains single quotes, which are dangerous within SQL strings which are bounded by single quotes.
+The reason is it contains single quotes, which are dangerous within SQL strings because they are bounded by single quotes.
 To escape single quotes not intended to end the string, they must be preceeded by a single quote.

 My original solution in
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit3/apps/unit3/src/arts_handler.erl">arts_handler</a>
-like so:
+looked like so:

 ```erlang
       ...